boazsegev/facil.io/README.md

 It's true, some server programs still use `select` and `poll`... but they really shouldn't be (don't get me started).

-When using [`libevent`](http://libevent.org) or [`libev`](http://software.schmorp.de/pkg/libev.html) you could end up falling back on `select` if you're not careful. `libreact`, on the other hand, will simply refuse to compile if neither kqueue nor epoll are available (windows Overlapping IO support would be interesting to write, I guess).
+When using [`libevent`](http://libevent.org) or [`libev`](http://software.schmorp.de/pkg/libev.html) you could end up falling back on `select` if you're not careful. `libreact`, on the other hand, will simply refuse to compile if neither kqueue nor epoll are available (windows Overlapping IO support would be interesting to write, I guess, but I don't have Windows).

 Since I mentioned `libevent` or `libev`, I should point out that even a simple inspection shows that these are amazing and well tested libraries (how did they make those nice benchmark graphs?!)... but I hated their API (or documentation).